JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 ## Find usages of required reason APIs

-Kotlin code in your app may access required reason APIs from libraries such as `platform.posix`.
+Kotlin code in your app or one of the dependencies may access required reason APIs from libraries such as `platform.posix`, for example, `fstat`:
-For example, if your Kotlin code or one of the dependencies accesses API such as `fstat`:

 ```kotlin
 import platform.posix.fstat